kholia/OSX-KVM/README.md

   cp enoch_rev2848_boot ..
   ```

-  * We will use the `boot.sh` script for booting an El Capitan (OSX 10.11.x) system.
-The `boot-macOS.sh` script is for booting a macOS Sierra (10.12.x) system.
+  * We will use the `boot-macOS.sh` script for booting a macOS Sierra (OSX 10.12.x) system.
+The `boot.sh` script is for booting an El Capitan (10.11.x) system.

   * Run the boot script with `sudo`.
 To run without sudo, check the qemu documentation for assistance.
   ```